livekit/livekit-recorder/README.md

 ## What it does

-The recorder grabs audio from pulse and video from a virtual frame buffer, and feeds them into ffmpeg.
+The recorder launches Chrome and navigates to the supplied url, grabs audio from pulse and video from a virtual frame buffer, and feeds them into ffmpeg.
 You can write the output as mp4 to a file or upload it to s3, or forward the output to a rtmp stream.
 If you don't supply any output options, it will write to `/app/recording.mp4`

+This does not need to be used with livekit streaming - you can use this to save or stream any website.

 The config should be passed to docker through the `LIVEKIT_RECORDING_CONFIG` env var.